 On and Off Campus Employment

 UMass Amherst has one of the largest and most diversified student activities programs in the country.
-With over 200 Registered Student Organizations (RSOs) there are probably several that would interest you, no matter your tastes.
-Your experiences in an RSO will be very “hands on.”
+With over 200 Registered Student Organizations (RSOs) there are probably several that would interest you, no matter who you are.
+Your experiences in an RSO will be hands-on.
 Students run the organizations, manage finances, plan, publicize, and execute events, and juggle multiple details and needs.
 You are not even limited to UMass Amherst student organizations.
-You can join groups at any of the five colleges.
-The Five Colleges website can lead you to a comprehensive listing of student clubs and organizations associated with each school.
+You can join groups at any of the five colleges (Amherst, Hampshire, Mt Holyoke, Smith and UMass).
+The Five Colleges Consortium website will connect you with a comprehensive listing of student clubs and organizations associated with each college.

 Each semester, about 150 students work for non-profit businesses that are entirely student-run.
 These provide vital services to the campus community (from a quick snack to bike repair), while giving students a chance to enhance their classroom learning with a taste of professional experience.
 Student co-managers run the day-to-day operations, hire and supervise the staff, purchase inventory, equipment, and supplies, and manage finances.
 They get help in these endeavors from the Center for Student Business (CSB).
-The CSB (which is also run by students, as well as professional staff) provides services, consultation, and support to student business, and keeps the system running smoothly.
+Run by students as well as by professional staff, the CSB provides services, consultation, and support to student businesses.

 There’s a good chance that you will work at a part-time job during college—work-study or not—to help pay your costs.
 These jobs do not have to be far removed from your academic interests and career aspirations.
 In fact, many provide valuable academic and career experience.
-The Student Employment website lists a wide range of opportunities that will fit into your academic schedule and provide the income and experience you need.
+Available jobs working for UMass, either on or close-to campus, are posted to the frequently updated UMass Amherst Student Job Board.
+Also see the website of the Student Employment Office for a wide range of additional opportunities that can fit into your academic schedule and provide the income and experience you need.

 [ top ]